 What qualities must a person have to be deemed a "good pet owner"?

 What does a model "good pet owner" look like to you?

 Who decided what a model "good pet owner" looks like?

 We hope you take some time to ponder the above questions, just as we have.
 But before you do, it would be a great idea to read the excerpts below regarding pet owners.
 We hope it gives you some insight.

 There is a person behind every pet and as pet owners we all start somewhere.

 Judging pet owners who don't live up to our expectations doesn't tend to be very productive — and there’s a big difference between a genuine desire to educate, set an example, and maybe plant some seeds versus wanting to feel superior or unfairly gate-keep.

-Every shelter animal is an individual and they all have a story but so do their owners.
+Every shelter animal is an individual and they all have a story and so do their owners.

 It's easy to say, “if you can’t afford a pet you shouldn’t have one.”
 However, it’s not that simple, especially now in the age of COVID-19.
 There are many animals who are deeply loved by their families, but a family’s inability to afford veterinary treatment – especially emergency or surgical treatment — doesn’t necessarily indicate a lack of love or attentive care.
 Nor does it imply that they are a “bad,” irresponsible or neglectful pet owner.